IgorSou3000/PSXFunkin-Potage-Engine/README.md

 ## What this engine add?

 # Pause Menu
-You can now pause the game and resume when needed!!
+You can now pause and resume the game when needed

 # Save System
-You can save now, which means you can save your score and options!
+You can save now, which means you can save your score and option

 # Easier Code
-I tried my best for make the code readable and easy as i can do
+I tried my best for make the code readable as possible

-# Different
-My engine looks the overlays version of psxfunkin so it way different the way it handle some stuffs, making easier for modding

 # STR
 Now you can play STR!!
 (Video)

 # Sound effects
-This engine have sounds effects like scroll!!
+This engine have sounds effects like scroll sound in menu

 # And a lot more
-My engine added timer, new icons, new story mode and much more!!!!
+My engine added timer, new icons, new story mode and much more